Specialism

 Have you ever wondered what reserved matters in planning means?

 It’s easy to think that getting outline permission is the important part – and for difficult sites that might be true.
-But that doesn’t mean you should treat reserved matters lightly – refusals from the council could bring your project to an abrupt halt.
+But that doesn’t mean you should treat the reserved matters application process lightly – refusals from the council could bring your project to an abrupt halt.

 What are reserved matters?

-As you can see, that list could potentially take in everything short of the core principle of development itself.
+As you can see, that list of reserved matters planning permission requirements could potentially take in everything short of the core principle of development itself.

-How long does a reserved matters application take?
+How long does the reserved matters application process take?

-A reserved matters application, like a full planning application, should be decided on within eight weeks by the council.
+A reserved matters application, like a full planning application, should be decided on within eight weeks by the council, although this extends to 13 weeks for major developments.

 Reserved matters applications, unless there is a specific condition about a specific matter in the decision letter, need to be made within three years of you receiving your outline planning permission.
 You have to start building within two years of the final reserved matters approval.